 This preface contains the following topics:

-This guide is intended for Oracle database administrators (DBAs) who want to tune and optimize the performance of Oracle Database.
+This document is intended for Oracle database administrators (DBAs) who want to tune and optimize the performance of their Oracle Database.
 Before using this document, you should complete Oracle Database 2 Day DBA.

-In particular, this guide is targeted toward the following groups of users:
+In particular, this document is targeted toward the following groups of users: